Bill Drummond

-Background
+Early and personal life

 William Ernest Drummond (Note: Drummond's full name is given in "Special K" by William Shaw, GQ magazine, April 1995.) was born in Butterworth, South Africa, (Note: A music encyclopaedia once mistakenly printed that Drummond was born William Butterworth not in Butterworth.
 This error has been reported, and Drummond's real name confirmed, by, for example, Scotland on Sunday.) where his father was a minister for the Church of Scotland.
-His family moved back to Scotland when he was 18 months old, and his early years were spent in the town of Newton Stewart.

-He moved to Corby, Northamptonshire at the age of 11.
-It was here that he first became involved in performing as a musician, initially working with school friends such as Gary Carson and Chris Ward.
+His family moved to Scotland when he was 18 months old, and his early years were spent in the town of Newton Stewart.
+He moved to Corby, Northamptonshire, at the age of 11.
+It was here that he first became involved in performing as a musician, initially working with schoolfriends such as Gary Carson and Chris Ward.

-He lived on the Beanfield Estate, where his father was the priest of the St Peter and St Andrew church.
-He attended Beanfield Secondary Modern School gaining four O-levels, and the sixth form of Kingswood School, where he was expelled in the sixth form.

-He attended the University of Northampton and the Art and Design Academy from 1970 to 1973.
+Drummond lived on the Beanfield Estate, where his father was the Minister of St. Ninian's Church of Scotland church.
+He attended Beanfield Secondary Modern School, gaining four O-levels, and later the sixth form of Kingswood School, from which he was expelled.
+He attended the Northampton School of Art and the Art and Design Academy from 1970 to 1973.
 He later decided that "art should use everything, be everywhere" and that, as an artist, he would "use whatever medium is to hand".
-He spent two years working as a milkman, gardener, steel worker, nursing assistant, theatre carpenter, and scene painter.
-Drummond also worked on a trawler.
+He spent two years working as a milkman, gardener, steelworker, nursing assistant, theatre carpenter, and scene painter.
+He also worked on a trawler.

-Personal life

-Drummond is a fan of Scottish football club Queen of the South, which he says is due to their proximity to his home town of Newton Stewart.
+Drummond is a fan of Dumfriesshire football club Queen of the South, which he says is due to their proximity to his home town of Newton Stewart.
 "Queen of the South" is also the title of the sixth track on his 1986 album, The Man.